Welcome to the Year 3 Hawks Web Page

 We will be learning about the four operations (addition, subtraction, multiplication and division), developing our understanding of number and partitioning and will be exploring different ways of measuring, discovering shapes and time.

 We will be developing our problem solving and reasoning skills and will be working hard on explaining how we solved a problem.
-A key focus will be how we can explain how we know the answer is correct.
+A key focus will on using our numerical skills to tackle problem solving tasks.
 We will be using lots of equipment to develop our skills and to show our thinking.

 Any extra work at home on the 4 operations will support your child's learning in school.
 The 4 operations are addition, subtraction, multiplication and division.